Dental Implants – Fort Mill, SC

 The 4-Step Dental Implant Process

-- Consultation – First, Dr. Chougule confirms your eligibility for dental implants and determines how many posts you need.
-She’ll also let you know whether you need prep work such as bone grafting in your jaw.
+First, Dr. Chougule confirms your eligibility for dental implants and determines how many posts you need.
+She also lets you know whether you need preparatory work such as bone grafting in your jaw.
+These factors are determined during the consultation phase after a comprehensive examination is complete.
+Based on the status of your oral health, overall health, and jawbone density, you will learn if you can move forward with dental implant surgery right away or not.

-- Osseointegration/Abutment – Osseointegration is the process of the implants fusing to your jawbone, and it can take up to six months.
-Afterward, a metal abutment is attached to the top of the post.
+The third phase of treatment involves going on to recovery after your surgery.
+Osseointegration is the process of the implants fusing to your jawbone, and it can take up to six months to complete.
+Afterward, a metal abutment is attached to the top of the post, as this helps to secure the restoration to the implant post once put in place.

-- Restoration – We take impressions of your mouth and use them to design your dental crown, bridge, or denture.
-Then, we secure that restoration onto your abutment.
+The final step is to receive your custom restoration.
+But before we can put it in place, we take impressions of your mouth and use them to design your dental crown, bridge, or denture.
+Then, once it is ready for placement, we secure that restoration onto your abutment.
+What you have then is a full, functional, and natural-looking smile you can enjoy.

 Benefits of Dental Implants

+- Jawbone preservation.
 When a tooth goes missing, your jawbone begins to shrink as it loses the stimulation provided by the tooth’s roots.
-As a result, your jaw becomes less able to support your remaining teeth, increasing your risk for additional tooth loss and making your face appear sunken and older.
-Dental implants function like natural tooth roots to keep your jaw healthy and your face looking youthful.
-They also restore your chewing power, don’t require any maintenance beyond basic brushing and flossing, and they can potentially last for 30+ years.
+Dental implants function like natural tooth roots to keep your jaw healthy.

 Who Dental Implants Can Help